Overview: Libsyn and iMovie as Authoring and Publishing Category solutions.

 iMovie in Action: Unique Use Cases

-How efficiently Does iMovie manage your Content Management?
+How does iMovie facilitate Content Management?

 News